Writing in the Social Sciences

 - Public Health

-One easy test to see if you're part of the social sciences is if your field uses the APA Manual [https://edtechbooks.org/-jMo] (aka the Publication Manual of the American Psychological Association ) as its chosen Style Guide.
+One easy test to see if you're part of the social sciences is if your field uses the APA Manual (aka the Publication Manual of the American Psychological Association ) as its chosen Style Guide.
 (If you don't know what I'm talking about, no worries.
 We'll talk more about that later in Chapter 8).
-Not every single social science uses it, but the majority do.
+Not every single social science uses it—some use the Chicago Manual of Style or other guides—but the majority use APA.

 Welcome to My Parlor

 Now that we've established that you're in the right place, let me tell you what your job is in this class.
 I know, I know, you're going to say your job is "to learn."
 And you're not wrong.
 But more specifically, we want to teach you how to join a conversation.
 And not just any conversation, but the particular conversation in your field.
-That's what makes this writing class an "advanced writing" class as opposed to your freshman writing class.
-Your freshman class was all about writing skills in general, but this one focuses on your discipline and the specific vocabulary, strategies, and tools social scientists use.
+That's what makes this writing class an "advanced writing" class as opposed to your first-year writing class.
+Your first-year writing class was all about writing skills in general, but this one focuses on your field of study and the specific vocabulary, strategies, and tools social scientists use.
 To explain this, first, let me set the mood.
 (Feel free to turn down the lights for this section.)
 Welcome to my parlor:

 A famous scholar named Kenneth Burke (okay, famous mostly just to writing teacher nerds) came up with an equally famous analogy for academic writing (also mostly writing-teacher famous, but still awesome).
 Note: It helps if you imagine Morgan Freeman's voice reading it.
 He said,